-1 Kathleen Scanlon, Christine Whitehead, and Melissa F. Arrigoitia, eds., Social Housing in Europe.
+2 Kathleen Scanlon, Christine Whitehead, and Melissa F. Arrigoitia, eds., Social Housing in Europe.
 (Chichester, UK: Wiley Blackwell, 2014).

-2 A poverty trap is a self-reinforcing mechanism that causes poverty to persist.
+3 A poverty trap is a self-reinforcing mechanism that causes poverty to persist.

-3 Nonprofit housing is rental housing that is owned and operated by community-based, nonprofit organizations or by governments to serve households with low to moderate incomes.
+4 Nonprofit housing is rental housing that is owned and operated by community-based, nonprofit organizations or by governments to serve households with low to moderate incomes.
 Most nonprofit housing agencies receive some form of financial assistance from government to enable them to offer affordable rents.

-rights to use that land through long-term leases, and ensures perpetual affordability by setting limits to resale values and/or controlling rents.
+residents and community representatives.
+The CLT retains ownership of the land, grants the rights to use that land through long-term leases, and ensures perpetual affordability by setting limits to resale values and/or controlling rents.

 Because the land value is not part of the costs of CLTs, secure and affordable housing can be realized for a range of income levels.
-CLTs' flexibility allows for diverse tenures and mixed incomes in a project that can include home ownership, co-operative housing membership,4 and rental units for households from low to middle incomes.
+CLTs' flexibility allows for diverse tenures and mixed incomes in a project that can include home ownership, co-operative housing membership,5 and rental units for households from low to middle incomes.
 CLTs can level the playing field for low-income, marginalized individuals to access and sustain affordable housing in the face of market pressure.